wenet-e2e/wetts/README.md

 1. We borrow some code from [FastSpeech2](https://github.com/ming024/FastSpeech2) for FastSpeech2 implentation.
 2. We refer [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech) for feature extraction, `pinyin` lexicon preparation for alignment.
+3. we borrowed some code from [chinese test normalization](https://github.com/speechio/chinese_text_normalization) for text normalization.